-- The number of persons (dependents + self) whose primary support is provided by the gross income identified above in accordance with the Internal Revenue Code. - In the case of a child client, use number of IRS exemptions claimed on most recent federal tax return for parents. - Persons temporarily residing in the household that are not claimed as dependents (see above) are not considered part of the household. - When there is a significant other in a household who is not recognized by the federal tax code (e.g. common-law spouse), determine if s/he and her/his income counts toward the calculation by asking if s/he contributes to the household income. - c.
+- The number of persons (dependents + self) whose primary support is provided by the gross income identified above in accordance with the Internal Revenue Code. - In the case of a child client, use number of IRS exemptions claimed on most recent federal tax return for parents. - Persons temporarily residing in the household that are not claimed as dependents (see above) are not considered part of the household. - When there is a significant other in a household who is not recognized by the federal tax code (e.g., common-law spouse), determine if s/he and her/his income counts toward the calculation by asking if s/he contributes to the household income.

+- c.
 Provide Insurance billing information (if applicable) - 10.
-If an individual fails to provide all information required to determine eligibility for the Sliding Fee Scale subsidy within 30 days from the date of service, the individual will automatically be disqualified for the subsidy and then will be considered 100% self-pay.
-(This requirement for supporting documentation will be waived for individuals enrolled in the SED or SPMI plans due to the FY25 Waiver of the SFS.) - 11.
+If an individual fails to provide all information required to determine eligibility for the Sliding Fee Scale subsidy within 30 days from the date of service, the individual will automatically be disqualified for the subsidy and then will be considered 100% self-pay. - 11.
 It is the provider's duty to complete client SmartCare enrollments reflecting the SFS percentage of responsibility based upon household income.
 This is applicable regardless of SFS Waiver status. - 12.
 It is the provider's duty to update financial documentation for the sliding fee subsidy program every twelve (12) months and within 30 days of a significant change in income/dependents.
 This includes the Sliding Fee Scale Application/Fee Agreement and SmartCare enrollment. - 13.
-The provider may request MHRB payment for services provided to Non-Medicaid out of county resident(s) only with prior written authorization by the MHRB Executive Director or as required by law.
+The provider may request MHRB payment for services provided to non-Medicaid out of county resident(s) only with prior written authorization by the MHRB Executive Director or as required by law.
 In addition, the provider may contract directly with other county boards to provide services on behalf of that county.
-MHRB would not be responsible for payment for those services.
+MHRB would not be responsible for payment of those services.
 Medicaid eligible clients receiving Medicaid eligible services or self-pay clients are excluded from pre-authorization. - 14.
 Contract Providers will ensure their staff receives training on: - a.
 Sliding Fee Subsidy Eligibility/Applicability - b.
 Required Client Documentation - c.
 Appropriate completion of the Sliding Fee Subsidy Application Form - d.
 Required timelines for completion and re-certification - e.
 SmartCare enrollment specifications regarding SFS percentage - 15.
 MHRB may perform an audit up to twice annually on selected case charts of individuals enrolled in clinical services being billed to MHRB to ensure provider adherence to the Sliding Fee Subsidy Program.
 This selection will be on clients who received services during the current or previous fiscal year.
-Provider will be required to correct any errors discovered by MHRB during the audit, including but not limited to obtaining additional documentation from client, reversing billing to MHRB, billing insurance, and/or billing client.
+Provider will be required to correct any errors discovered by MHRB during audit, including but not limited to obtaining additional documentation from client, reversing billing to MHRB, billing insurance, and/or billing client.
 An audit form will be available as an attachment to the policy.
-If problems are identified, this will trigger an additional sample for review.

-16. The provider will maintain financial records in accordance with OAC 5122:1-5-01, Annual budget, financial reporting and independent financial audit requirements.
+If problems are identified, this will trigger an additional sample for review. - 16.
+The provider will maintain financial records in accordance with OAC 5122:1-5-01, Annual budget, financial reporting and independent financial audit requirements.